mansimahajn/Pizza-sales-Power-BI/README.md

 ## Insights
 The dashboard enables users to gain several key insights:

-Sales Performance: Track overall sales performance and understand daily and monthly trends in order volumes and revenue.
+**Sales Performance**: Track overall sales performance and understand daily and monthly trends in order volumes and revenue.

-Product Performance: Evaluate which pizza categories and sizes contribute most to total sales.
+**Product Performance**: Evaluate which pizza categories and sizes contribute most to total sales.

-Revenue Distribution: Analyze revenue distribution across different pizza types and sizes.
+**Revenue Distribution**: Analyze revenue distribution across different pizza types and sizes.

-Top and Bottom Sellers: Identify the best and worst-performing pizzas based on revenue, order quantity, and sales.
+**Top and Bottom Sellers**: Identify the best and worst-performing pizzas based on revenue, order quantity, and sales.

 ## Formulas Used